hejuan94/hejuan94.github.io/_pages/about.md

 I am now a PhD student at Northwest University, under the supervision of Prof. Xiaojiang Chen.

 My research focuses on acoustic metasurface-enabled sensing, communication, and physical neural networks for low-power and intelligent edge systems.
+I have built real-world metasurface-based systems that demonstrate wideband sensing, low-power underwater backscatter communication, and physical neural networks.

 🔥🔥🔥 I am currently seeking a postdoctoral research opportunity.
 Please feel free to reach out if you know any suitable openings. [*hejuan@stumail.nwu.edu.cn*].